EMSTrack/Algorithms/README.md

 `mkdir results`

+Don't worry about accidentally pushing your own results.
+This folder is in the `.gitignore` file.

 On successful simulation, you will find the results saved under `./results/`

 `ls ./results/`

 # Run a simple simulation